makrai/notes/reimers2012-low-dim-info-retriev-large-index.md

 * approximate nearest neighbor (ANN) index methods as implemented in FAISS are
   * As ANN introduces another source of error, we consider in this paper only exact search.
-The shown results are transferable for ANN.
+The shown results are transferable for ANN
 * Using as few dimensions as possible is desirable, as it
   * decreases the memory requirement to store (an index) of millions of vectors
   * faster retrieval.
 However, as we show, lower-dimensional representations work well only for smaller index sizes.
 The larger the index, the better it is to use more dimensions
-* a low dimensional representation might work well for small index sizes.
+* a low dimensional representation might work well for small index sizes
-  However, with more indexed documents, the probability of false positives increases faster for low dimensional representations than for higher dimensional representations.
-Hence, at some index size, higher dimensional representations might outperform the lower-dimensional representation.
+  * hE, with more indexed documents, the probability of false positives increases faster for low dimensional representations than for higher dim
+    * Hence, at some index size, higher dimensional representations might outperform the lower-dimensional representation